rasika-lokhande/fetchbot/README.md

 FetchBot brings a "common sense" approach to robotics.
 If you tell the robot "I'm thirsty," it:

-1. **Reasons** that "thirsty" implies a need for a "green bottle" or "red cup" using an LLM.
+1. **Reasons** that "thirsty" implies a need for a "green bottle" using an LLM.
 2. **Plans** a path prioritized by probability (e.g., checking the kitchen at 60% probability before the office at 5%).
 3. **Recognizes** the object in real-time using a Dockerized CLIP inference server.
 4. **Recovers** autonomously if the object is not found at the primary location by updating its goal to the next most likely room.